opencog/cogserver/opencog/cogserver/proxy/README.md

 -------------
 Follow these steps to test by hand.
 The demo requires two machines: the "remote" server and the  "local" client.
-They can both be localhost, as long as you keep tabs which is which.
-In the below, the "remote" machine has IP address `10.0.3.208`; replace this by the actual hostname or IP addr.
+They can both be localhost, as long as you keep tabs on which is which.
+In the below, the "remote" machine has the name `example.com`; replace this by the actual hostname or dotted IPv4 address.

-First, start a cogserver on the "remote" machine:
+First, log into `example.com` and start a cogserver:
 ```
 $ guile
 guile> (use-modules (opencog) (opencog persist) (opencog persist-rocks))